The academic year will commence on Monday 24th September 2018 when all returning and new students arrive at University for Welcome Week.

 School Welcome Event for all new PG students

-A Postgraduate Welcome Event will take place at 3.30pm on Tuesday, 26th September 2017 in the Cloisters Area at Highfield House.
+A Postgraduate Welcome event will take place in Welcome Week on Thursday 27th September at 3.30pm in the School of English corridor.
 All new and returning postgraduates are welcome.
 The welcome event is followed by the first PG Seminar of the year (see below).

 First Postgraduate Seminar of the Year

 Postgraduate Seminars are run by postgraduate students for postgraduate students in the School of English.
-The first PG Seminar of the year will be held on Tuesday, 26th September 2017 in A46 at 4pm until 4.30pm following the Welcome Event.
+The first Postgraduate Seminar of the year will be held on Thursday 27th September at 4pm following the Welcome event.

 Graduate School Welcome and Induction

-The Graduate School and Postgraduate Students’ Association (PGSA) welcome all new and returning postgraduate students to the University of Nottingham.
+The Graduate School welcomes all new and returning postgraduate students to the University of Nottingham.
 Their programme has been designed to complement and enhance School based inductions, to provide you with the information you need to support your studies and to give you the opportunity to integrate into the postgraduate community and to meet fellow students.
 All events are open to new and returning postgraduates.
 Tickets for the social events can be purchased during Welcome Week from the Student Union reception.
 Further information is available at the Graduate School website.